grace-burke/Iris-Data-Set-Project/README.md

 ### Previous Analysis of Data
 #### Fisher
 Fisher used the iris dataset for multivariate analysis, meaning that observation and analysis were carried out simultaneously for more than one outcome variable.

-Example of linear discriminant analysis – Pattern recognition to find a linear combination of features that characterises classes of objects.
-Used to distinguish Iris species from each other by features.\
-One class is linearly separable from the other 2; the latter are not linearly separable from each other.
+He aimed to find a linear function of sepal length, sepal width, petal length and petal width which could then be used to identify the class of iris.
+This was achieved by finding the linear function which would maximise the ratio of the difference between the means to the standard deviation within a species.
+This an example of linear discriminant analysis, which is the process of pattern recognition in order to find a linear combination of features that characterises classes of objects.
+Fisher found that while the iris-setosa class is linearly separable from the other two classes, the latter two classes are not linearly separable from each other.

 ## How to Use Python Program IrisAnalysis.py
 1. Download project folder from Github to a local location.